-- The minimum age, by state, when children can be left home alone by age;
+- The minimum age, by state, when children can be left home alone

-- when you can tell whether a child is capable of being left home alone; and
+- When you can tell whether a child is capable of being left home alone

-- safety tips for when you leave a child home alone for short periods of time
+- Safety tips for when you leave a child home alone for short periods of time

 Leaving a Child Home Alone and the Law